saturneric/GpgFrontend/docs/_coverpage.md

 ## Purpose

-Let more people all over the world (even if they don't know the command line and programming) can use GnuPG

-to safely send information to the destination in a safe way.
+Let more people all over the world can use GnuPG to safely send information to the destination in a safe way.

 ## Features